yxes/udacity-react-myreads/INSTALL.md

 Most python installations install older versions that can be called explicitly using their version number and the library supports setting an environment variable to point to it.
-In my case for instance you I was able to successfully install using:
+In my case for instance, I was able to successfully install using:

 `PYTHON=/usr/bin/python2.7 npm install`

-Your mileage my vary as you will need to locate where python2.7 is on your server.
+Your mileage my vary as you will need to locate _python2.7_ on your server.